 Nos.
 11, 12 and 13 originally consisted of three houses.
 No. 11 was a low-built double stucco-fronted detached villa similar to those across the road, and Nos.
 22 and 13 (on the corner of Ladbroke Road) were a pair of stucco-fronted detached villas.
 In about 1942 No. 12 was taken over by the Sisters of Chrity of St Vincent de Paul, a Roman Catholic order of nuns who work in the community, inter alia in the field of healthcare.
 They seem to have run No. 12 as some form of nursing home or clinic (by 1973 it was listed in the telephone directory as the St Vincent’s Clinic).
 At some point they seem to have taken over the two houses on either side.
 They left at the end of the 1970s and the establishment became the Bowley Private Clinic.

-In the 1980s the Clinic received planning permission (on appeal) to demolish the houses and to put up the much bigger building now there, called Chartwell House.
+In the 1980s the Clinic received planning permission (on appeal) to demolish the houses and to put up the much higher block of sheltered housing now there, called Chartwell House.
 By that time only No. 11, the corner house, was relatively unaltered (there is a drawing of it among the 1986 planning papers).
 The Ladbroke Association opposed its demolition, but the planners of the time were dismissive of its merits, misinterpreting its elegant simplicity for crudeness.
-A 1987 report described it wrongly as Victorian, and as “not of great architectrural interest, being rather coarsely detailed and without particular charms”.
+A 1987 report described it wrongly as Victorian, and as “not of great architectural interest, being rather coarsely detailed and without particular charms”.
 There is a drawing of No. 13 (one of the semi-detached houses) in Kensington Public Library dating from 1910, when the owner applied for permission to install a new bathroom (planning case 1205 of 1910).